-NUMBER SERIES CATEGORY AND TITLE PURPOSE Policy 2201 Special Services Admissions, Residency, and AttendanceTo set policy regarding compulsory school attendance to Code of Virginia requirements.Compulsory Attendance RequirementsTo set policy regarding compulsory school attendance Policy 2202 Special Services Admissions, Residency, and Attendance Eligibility for Enrollment To establish the eligibility requirements for enrollment in Fairf County Public Schools (FCPS).
-Regulation 2202 Special Services Admissions, Residency, and Attendance Required Admission Credentials for Students To establish the admission credentials required for students entering Fairfax County Public Schools (FCPS) for the first time Regulation 2204 Special Services Admissions, Residency, and AttendanceTo establish procedures for the enrollment of all non paying and tuition-paying students.Admission Requirements - Determination of Eligibility for AdmissionTo establish procedures for the enrollment of all non paying and tuition-paying students.
+NUMBER SERIES CATEGORY AND TITLE PURPOSE Policy 2201 Special Services Admissions, Residency, and Attendance Compulsory Attendance Requirements To set policy regarding compulsory school attendance pursuant to Code of Virginia requirements.
+Policy 2202 Special Services Admissions, Residency, and Attendance Eligibility for Enrollment To establish the eligibility requirements for enrollment in Fairfax County Public Schools (FCPS).
+Regulation 2202 Special Services Admissions, Residency, and Attendance Required Admission Credentials for Students To establish the admission credentials required for students entering Fairfax County Public Schools (FCPS) for the first time.
+Regulation 2204 Special Services Admissions, Residency, and Attendance Admission Requirements - Determination of Eligibility for Admission To establish procedures for the enrollment of all nontuition-paying and tuition-paying students.
 Regulation 2205 Special Services Admissions, Residency, and Attendance Enrollment of Homeless Students To provide procedures for the identification and enrollment in school of homeless students so as to maintain a stable educational environment by minimizing the effect of mobility on academic achievement.
-Regulation 2212 Special Services Admissions, Residency, and To provide procedures for the identification and er Attendance Enrollment of in school of students in foster care so as to maintai Students in Foster Care educational environment by minimizing the effect on academic achievement. on academic achievement.
-Policy 2220 Special Services Admissions, Residency, and Attendance Admissions of Postgraduate Students To establish policy regarding admission of postgraduate students.
-Regulation 2220 Special Services Admissions, Residency, and Attendance Admission of Postgraduate Students Regulation 2230 Special Services Admissions, Residency, and Attendance Student Transfer ProcessTo define procedures for considering student transfer for school-age (K-12) students to attend schools othe their base schools.
-Policy 3335 Instruction Special Programs Advanced Academic Programs, GradesTo establish policy for advanced academic program K-12.
-Regulation 3333 Instruction Special Programs and Services Location Guidelines To outline procedures to be followed when relocating o establishing new or existing programs and services, inclu- special education, Advanced Academic Programs (AAP) and Early Childhood Education program (FECEP) and H Start and English for Speakers of Other Languages (ESC
+Regulation 2212 Special Services Admissions, Residency, and Attendance Enrollment of Students in Foster Care To provide procedures for the identification and enrollment in school of students in foster care so as to maintain a stable educational environment by minimizing the effect of mobility on academic achievement.
+Policy 2220 Special Services Admissions, Residency, and Attendance Admissions of Postgraduate Students To establish policy regarding admission of postgrastudents.
+Regulation 2220 Special Services Admissions, Residency, and Attendance Admission of Postgraduate Students To establish rules and procedures for the enrollment postgraduate students in a regular high school prog Regulation 2230 Special Services Admissions, Residency, and Attendance Student Transfer Process To define procedures for considering student transfer for school-age (K-12) students to attend schools other their base schools.
+Policy 3335 Instruction Special Programs Advanced Academic Programs, Grades K-12 To establish policy for advanced academic programs, grades K-12.
+Regulation 3333 Instruction Special Programs and Services Location Guidelines To outline procedures to be followed when relocating or establishing new or existing programs and services, include special education, Advanced Academic Programs (AAP), and Early Childhood Education program (FECEP) and Helester and English for Speakers of Other Languages (ESOL